This conversion of a small barn into a double studio is on a working farm in beautiful Devonshire countryside just south of Exmoor National Park.

 All accommodation is on the ground floor.

-There is a studio with double bed and two large armchairs, a kitchen and bathroom.
+There is a studio with double bed and two large armchairs, a kitchen and bathroom, full central heating.

 Next to a beautiful thatched cottage and pond, the Old Workshop is opposite traditional stone barns used for cattle.